Internationalization strategy According to

 The principal targets in the field of lecturer mobility are as follows:

-advertising posts for lecturers and researchers internationally academic positions will be filled by foreign academics; regular recruitment of foreign colleagues in all fields of activity at the university will also be essential;
+• Regular recruitment of foreign colleagues in all fields of activity at the university will also be essential

-with the support of the Internationalisation Fund, continuing to invite internationally outstanding researchers from foreign countries and supporting cooperation with partner universities to share visiting academics;
+with the support of the Internationalization fund, continuing to invite internationally outstanding researchers from foreign countries and supporting cooperation with partner universities to share visiting academics;

 4. International communication and partnership relations